mesosphere/marathon-perf-measurement/README.md

 We do have 100 applications with each one running instance.
 We do update 10 random apps every 30 seconds and measure the response time of `/v2/apps` every second.
 This is shown in the `response time` graph.
+In the meantime we attach to the running marathon process with a profiler and publish the `memory footprint` graph and `time spent` graph.